 A study of the new material shed further light on Late Babylonian scholarship and worldview, and the astrological influence on it.
 Other related text groups that are already known are the so-called ‘number-syllabaries’, the explanatory text i-nam-giš-ḫur-an-ki-a and some divinatory texts that express the omens in numbers.
 Relations of these texts with the new ones were also explored.

 Byzantine astronomy between tradition and innovation: Leontius´ treatis On the construction of an Aratean globe

-Fabio Guidetti works on the history of ancient astronomy, particularly on the transmission of Graeco-Roman scientific knowledge into the Western and Byzantine middle ages, and on the interaction between written (descriptive) and visual (cartographical) information in astronomical manuscripts.
-Within this project he examines the coexistence of tradition and innovation in mediaeval science through the study of a middle-Byzantine astronomical text, the treatise On the construction of a celestial sphere by Leontius Mechanicus.
-This text, of which Guidetti is preparing a new commented edition and translation, aims at integrating the prestigious tradition of Hellenistic astronomy, as transmitted in the Phenomena of Aratus, with the new information derived by the contact with Arab and Persian astronomers, and the new observations of the sky carried out by them.
+Fabio Guidetti worked on the history of ancient astronomy, particularly on the transmission of Graeco-Roman scientific knowledge into the Western and Byzantine middle ages, and on the interaction between written (descriptive) and visual (cartographical) information in astronomical manuscripts.
+Within this project he examined the coexistence of tradition and innovation in mediaeval science through the study of a middle-Byzantine astronomical text, the treatise On the construction of a celestial sphere by Leontius Mechanicus.
+This text, of which Guidetti prepared a new commented edition and translation, aims at integrating the prestigious tradition of Hellenistic astronomy, as transmitted in the Phenomena of Aratus, with the new information derived by the contact with Arab and Persian astronomers, and the new observations of the sky carried out by them.
 The publication will make available to scholars a hitherto neglected text, which shows a remarkable awareness of the historical development of scientific knowledge, as well as an effort toward the integration between traditional authorities and newly improved information.